mapbox/jsxtreme-markdown/README.md

 The path to a wrapper component.
 This value can be overridden document-by-document by setting `wrapper` in the front matter of the Markdown.
 The wrapper component must be exported with `module.exports` or `export default`, not a named ES2015 export.

-See the docs about `wrapper` front matter, below.
+The wrapper component will receive the following props:

+- All the props passed to the component at runtime.
+- `frontMatter`: The parsed front matter.
+- `children`: The JSX content generated from your source Markdown.

-###### modules
+###### prependJs

 Type: `Array<string>`.

-An array of lines of JS code that `require` or `import` modules that will be used in the interpolated JS and JSX.
+An array of lines of JS code that will be prepended to the top of the JavaScript.
+The typical use-case is to `require` or `import` modules that will be used by interpolated JS and JSX.
-This value can be overridden document-by-document by setting `modules` in the front matter of specific documents.
+This value can be *added to* document-by-document by setting `prependJs` in the front matter of specific documents.

 ###### name